By EPR Editorial Team · Legal & Litigation Communications

 LegalZoom and Rocket Lawyer can absorb this tension because they are structured as platforms.
 Responsibility is diffused.
 For traditional law firms, responsibility is personal.
 Digital marketing borrowed from platforms erodes that distinction.

 The irony is that small and mid-sized firms have a structural advantage they rarely exploit.
 They can be specific.
 They can say no. They can explain who they are not for.
 Platforms cannot do this without shrinking their market.
-Law firms can—and should.
+Law firms can — and should.

-The future of legal digital marketing is not about mimicking LegalZoom’s funnel or Morgan & Morgan’s spend.
+The future of legal digital marketing is not about mimicking LegalZoom's funnel or Morgan & Morgan's spend.
 It is about reclaiming language that reflects professional reality.
 Fewer promises.
 More framing.
 Less speed.
 More signal.
+The firms that have built this layer at scale are profiled in Law Firms That Excel at Marketing; the tactical playbook is laid out in Four Ways Law Firms Win Online.

 The firms that endure will be the ones that use digital marketing to qualify, not just attract.
 In a profession where trust is the product, volume is not leverage.
 Clarity is.